-The Socialists began to understand why dominant "moderate Socialism" had broken down.
 "Moderate Socialism" was not prepared to seize the power for the workers during a revolution.
-"Moderate Socialism" had a rigid formula - "'constructive' social-reform legislation within the capitalist state" - and to that formula it clung.
-It believed that bourgeois democracy could be used as a means of constructing the socialist [system] order; therefore it must wait until the people, through a Constituent Assembly, should vote socialism into existence.
+"Moderate Socialism" had a rigid formula - "constructive social-reform legislation within the capitalist state," and to that formula it clung.
+It believed that bourgeois democracy could be used as a means of constructing the socialist system; therefore, it must wait until the people, through a Constituent Assembly, should vote Socialism into existence.
 And in the meantime, it held that there must be established a Government of Coalition with the enemy, the bourgeoisie.
-As if, with all the means of controlling public opinion in the hands of the bourgeoisie, a Constituent Assembly could or would ever vote the socialists into power!
+As if, with all the means of controlling public opinion in the hands of the bourgeoisie, a Constituent Assembly could or would ever vote the Socialists into power!

-Revolutionary Socialists hold, with the founders of scientific Socialism, that there are two dominant classes in society - the bourgeoisie and the proletariat; that between those two classes a struggle must go on, until the working class, through the seizure of the instruments of production and distribution, the abolition of the capitalist state, and the establishment of the dictatorship of the proletariat, creates a Socialist [system] order.
-Revolutionary Socialists do not [believe they can be voted into power.
+Revolutionary Socialists hold, with the founders of scientific Socialism, that there are two dominant classes in society - the bourgeoisie and the proletariat; that between those two classes a struggle must go on, until the working class, through the seizure of the instruments of production and distribution, the abolition of the capitalist state, and the establishment of the dictatorship of the proletariat, creates a Socialist system.
+Revolutionary Socialists do not believe they can be voted into power.
 They struggle for the conquest of power by the revolutionary proletariat.
-Then comes the transition period from capitalism to socialism, of which Marx speaks in his Critique of the Gotha Program when he says: "Between the capitalistic society and the communistic, lies the period of the revolutionary transformation of the one into the other.
-This corresponds to a political transition period, in which the state cannot be anything else but the dictatorship of the proletariat.] propose to wait until the vast majority of the people vote them into power; but, "if the proletariat during its struggle with the bourgeoisie is compelled, by force of circumstances, to organize itself as a class; if, by means of a revolution, it makes itself the ruling class, and as such sweeps away by force the old conditions of production; then it will, along with these conditions, have swept away the conditions for the existence of class antagonisms, and of classes generally, and will thereby have abolished its own supremacy as a class."
+Then comes the transition period from Capitalism to Socialism, of which Marx speaks in his Critique of the Gotha Program, when he says: "Between the capitalistic society and the communistic, lies the period of the revolutionary transformation of the one into the other.
+This corresponds to a political transition period, in which the state cannot be anything else but the dictatorship of the proletariat."